edwinm/bitstorm.org/weblogdata/weblog/2019-1/Prettier_the_Opinionated_Code_Formatter.md

 }
 ```

-At first Prettier was meant for JavaScript, but soon other languages â€‹â€‹were added such as TypeScript, JSX for React and CSS.
+At first Prettier was meant for JavaScript, but soon other languages were added such as TypeScript, JSX for React and CSS.

 On November 7, 2018, version 1.15 also included HTML, Vue, Angular and MDX support.
 So there is almost no front-end code that Prettier can't handle.